Jiaxin-Pei/certainty-estimator/README.md

 	tqdm

+Please check out this [github repo](https://github.com/Jiaxin-Pei/certainty-estimator) regarding how to use this package.

 ## Estimating sentence-level certainty

 ### Notes: During your first usage, the package will download a model file automatically, which is about 500MB.